MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-field-mapping-when-importing-sepa-camt-files.md

 ms.search.keywords: ''
 ms.date: 10/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: 4e179b8dae0fda5c0a2c045fc61fb58101bfec07
+ms.openlocfilehash: e4c3b60bca16e1f1e72e728d02b07ded11cada09
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: c6e28db8f78fa21db064c9b8a8d742f49d7db3ae
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 10/31/2019
-ms.locfileid: "2300513"
+ms.locfileid: "2692600"
 ---
 # <a name="field-mapping-when-importing-sepa-camt-files"></a>Field Mapping When Importing SEPA CAMT Files
 [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the regional SEPA standards (Single Euro Payments Area) for importing SEPA bank statements (CAMT format).
-For more information, see [Set Up the Bank Data Conversion Service](bank-how-setup-bank-data-conversion-service.md).
+For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

  The SEPA CAMT standard itself has local variations.
 Therefore, you may have to modify the generic data exchange definition (represented by the **SEPA CAMT** code on the **Posting Exchange Definitions** page) to adapt it to a local variation of the standard.
 The following tables show the element-to-field mapping for tables 81, 273, and 274 in the SEPA CAMT implementation in [!INCLUDE[d365fin](includes/d365fin_md.md)].